Urine Test for Alcohol DWI is Scientifically Invalid

 And ask to call a DWI attorney before giving any sample.

 Urine alcohol test kits have preservative already in the container, before adding the urine sample.
 Or it should have.

 But if it does not, the urine’s sugar will ferment, creating alcohol that was never there in the first place.
 The burden is on the state to prove fair and accurate testing procedures.

 What if police or a lab confuse your sample with someone else’s?
 Lucky for someone; bad for you.
 The state must show evidence of a continuous chain of custody.
 They must prove every link in the chain, from the sample, to the lab analysis, to the courtroom.

 You need serious legal expertise.

+And you can get it, from DWI Defense Attorney Thomas Gallagher.
 He can help you fight back against this unfair, unjust web of laws and scientifically flawed evidence.